General Rules and Regulations for studying in France

 To learn more about what the city can do to support you, you can visit the following site

-Handitourism – The Chambery Tourist Office is committed to providing people with disabilities with reliable, consistent and quality information on the accessibility of the city’s various sites and places of interest (such as accommodation, restaurants, etc.) according to their disability (motor, visual, hearing and mental).
+Handitourism – Chambéry Tourist Office is committed to providing people with disabilities with reliable, consistent, high-quality information on the accessibility of the city’s various sites and places of interest (such as accommodation, restaurants, etc.) according to their disability (motor, visual, hearing and mental).

-Savoie Departmental House for the Disabled – Information available concerning the aids of the Savoie region.
+Savoie Departmental House for the Disabled – Information available on assistance in the Savoie region.

 73000 CHAMBÉRY